daftlabs/creed/README.md

 - product
   - design isn't nearly as important as function. build out your features before adding chrome.
 UX people first, programmers second, designers third.
-  - know where you're going, but build your MVP first.
+  - know where you're going, but build your MVP first. (don't build an oil tanker when you need a tugboat)
   - MVP should be the smallest possible (not completely useless) piece of the great whole
+    - bulid for what you need now, not what you expect you might need in the future
   - pages should have only one call to action
   - Be consistent.
 - team dynamic is important. bolster the 'family' feeling by doing unstructured extra-curricular activities